Why Marketing Is Important

 In the past, the company controlled the relationship, but in today’s remote control world, customers are no longer passive.

 In fact, customers have never been so powerful.

 And after years of manipulation, customers have a healthy skepticism about most companies.

 “Marketing is just smoke and mirrors.”

-“It’s all about selling people things they don’t need at prices they can’t afford.”
+“It is all about selling things people don’t need at prices.”